 |Ford Taurus clutch cable replacement||$278 to $305|

-Repair prices are also dependent on the area you live and the shops available to you.
-If you go to the dealer for repairs, it will typically cost more than going to an independent repair shop.
+Repair prices are also dependent on the area you live in and the shops available to you.
+Going to the dealer for repairs will typically cost more than going to an independent repair shop.
 Not only that, but independent shops often have quicker turnaround times.
-When looking for a shop, you want to make sure that it employs ASE-certified mechanics.
-If you find a reputable shop, you can expect the same level of quality as from a Ford dealership.
+When looking for a shop, you want to ensure that it employs ASE-certified mechanics.
+If you find a reputable shop, you can expect the same level of quality as a Ford dealership.

 Comparing Ford Models

 Here’s where things get interesting.
 Below, we will compare seven of the top Ford models and their annual average repair costs.
 This data comes from RepairPal as well, and it includes maintenance in the overall cost.

 |Ford Model||Annual Repair Costs|

 We saw earlier that the Ford Focus had considerable maintenance costs compared to other models.
 However, when you add repairs into the mix, you can see that bigger and more powerful models cost more overall.
 Remember that this is an average cost that includes many years.
 Since repairs are unpredictable, you might go years without paying for anything and then get surprised by a $1,500 bill.
 Some people can also get lucky and pay much less than these average costs.